GeneralElectric/snowizard-discovery/README.md

 # Enhancements

-1. Support an "[Advertise Locally, Lookup Globally](http://whilefalse.blogspot.com/2012/12/building-global-highly-available.html)" model that Camille Fournier outlined on her blog by support separate Zookeeper connections, one that connects locally and one that connects to a global instance.
+1. Support an "[Advertise Locally, Lookup Globally](http://whilefalse.blogspot.com/2012/12/building-global-highly-available.html)" model that Camille Fournier outlined on her blog by supporting separate Zookeeper connections, one that connects locally and one that connects to a global instance.

 # Contributing